OData/v3ProtocolDocument/OData URI Conventions.markdown

 The Query Options section of an OData URI specifies three types of information: System Query Options, Custom Query Options, and Operation (Function and ServiceOperation) Parameters.
 All OData services MUST follow the query string parsing and construction rules defined in this section and its subsections.

 ### 5.1 System Query Options ###
 System Query Options are query string parameters a client may specify to control the amount and order of the data that an OData service returns for the resource identified by the URI.
 The names of all System Query Options are prefixed with a "$" character.

 An OData service may support some or all of the System Query Options defined.
 If a data service does not support a System Query Option, it must reject any requests which contain the unsupported option.

+The semantics of all System Query Options are defined in the [OData:Core](OData) document.

+The grammar and syntax rules the System Query Options are defined in

 ### 5.1.2 Filter System Query Option ###
-TODO: MikeP
+The $filter system query option allows clients to filter the set of resources that are addressed by a request uri.
+$filter specifies conditions that MUST be met by a resource for it to be returned in the set of matching resources.

+The semantics of $filter are covered in the [OData:core](OData) document.

+The [filter](#filterRule) syntax rule defines the formal grammar of the $filter query option.

 #### 5.1.2.1 Logical Operators ####
 OData defines a set of logical operators that evaluate to true or false (i.e. a boolCommonExpr as defined in Appendix A).